The 4th Annual JMU Horn Society Century

 Why?
-As members of both the JMU and Harrisonburg communities, we are eager to use our collective efforts in a healthy activity (running!) to raise awareness and funds for the Harrisonburg Schools Food Backpack Program, and our annual Guest Artist Series.
+As members of both the JMU and Harrisonburg communities, we are eager to use our collective efforts in a healthy activity (running!) to raise awareness and funds for Any Given Child Harrisonburg, and our annual Guest Artist Series.

 On Sunday, May 1st, 2016, the JMU Horn Society ran 100 Miles and raised funds for The Mercy House and our Guest Artist Fund!
 Thank you to all who supported our event!